If you’re reading this post, then we’d like to congratulate you on a brave decision.

 But Be Warned: The creation experience is a bit confusing and not intuitive

 Sway is Microsoft’s own take on automated design.
 The user experience is similar to Slidebean in that it requires you to develop your presentation in “outline” form before you can see the designed version.
 However, the interface takes a lot of getting used to and can be very difficult to manage once you’ve added a lot of content.
-Like Slidebean, you can also switch to a “Design” mode, but your options for editing the slides in this mode are very limited.
+Like Slidebean, you can also switch to a “Design” mode, but your options for editing the presentation slides in this mode are very limited.
 That said, if you can fight through these challenges, the good news is that you’ll end up with a slick looking final product complete with built-in animations.
 They’re also clearly experimenting with more design automation: you can search for plug-and-play videos or graphics based and instantly import them into your presentation, and there’s a “Remix” button that… well, we’re not quite sure what it does.

-We hope that this overview is helpful as you think through your options, but there’s no better way to evaluate new tools than to test drive them for yourself.
+We hope that this overview is helpful as you think through your PowerPoint alternatives options, but there’s no better way to evaluate new presentation tools than to test drive them for yourself.
 Almost all of these options have free or low-commitment trials, so we’d encourage you to give them all a shot—with a real presentation—to see which is the best fit for your workstyle.